 SharePoint benefits encourage businesses to migrate their file server data online.
 However, there are at least 7 limitations of SharePoint Online and OneDrive that need to be effectively addressed to reduce migration costs and eliminate OneDrive sync failures.
 In this article, we'll identify some of the common issues that complicate SharePoint migrations and ways to simplify the migration and solve the issues.
-Here's a list of common issues: 5,000 item limit in a document library 100,000 item sync limit for the OneDrive client NTFS permission reorganization requirements Maximum name length limitations Prohibitive costs of data reorganization 93 day recycle bin threshold Lack of support for legacy application data (databases, etc…) Obviously, you may not hit every issue in each migration but migrator beware if there's a lack of awareness of how these limitations could impact user experience, productivity, and cost.
-A Real-World Example Before we discuss each of these items
+Here's a list of common issues: 5,000 item limit in a document library 100,000 item sync limit for the OneDrive client NTFS permission reorganization requirements Maximum name length limitations Prohibitive costs of data reorganization 93-day recycle bin threshold Lack of support for legacy application data (databases, etc…) Obviously, you may not hit every issue in each migration but migrators beware if there's a lack of awareness of how these limitations could impact user experience, productivity, and cost.
+A Real-World Example Before we discuss each of these item...

 Comments